maxfischer2781/backports.range/backports/range/README.rst

 ^^^^^^^^^^^

 The ``backports.range`` is adequate in performance for most applications.
-It is comparable in speed to builtins when using `PyPy`_ or `Cython`_, but somewhat slower for small ranges of less than 1000 elements.
+It is comparable in iteration speed to builtins when using `PyPy`_ or `Cython`_.
+For small ranges of less than 1000 elements, there is some small overhead.
 This should not be noticeable in all but the most high-performance applications.

 When using CPython (aka plain ``python``), pure python mode is considerably slower than the builtins.